 - (2) Contextual street setbacks.
 Detached houses constructed on block faces that are occupied by two or more existing detached houses must comply with the contextual street setback regulations of this subsection. - a.
-The street facing facade of a detached house subject to these contextual street setback regulations must be located within the range of street setbacks observed by detached houses that exist on the nearest two lots on either-sideboth-sides of the subject lot. - b.
+The street facing facade of a detached house subject to these contextual street setback regulations must be located within the range of street setbacks observed by detached houses that exist on the nearest two lots on either-sideboth-sides of the subject lot.

+b.
 If one or more of the nearest two lots on both sides either side of the subject lot is vacant, the vacant lot will be deemed to have a street setback depth equal to the minimum street setback requirement of the subject zoning district.

 - (3) Contextual lot characteristics.
 Subdivided lots proposed on block faces that are occupied by two or more existing detached houses must comply with the contextual lot characteristic regulations of this subsection in addition to those requirements in Chapters 16 and 27. - a.
-Minimum lot area shall be determined by calculating the average area of lots that exist on the nearest two lots on both sides of the subject lot. - b.
-Minimum lot frontage shall be determined by calculating the average frontage of lots that exist on the nearest two lots on both sides of the subject lot. - c.
-Minimum lot width shall be determined by calculating the average width of lots that exist on the nearest two lots on both sides of the subject lot, measured along the building setback line.

-d.
-Corner lots

-(1) Frontage.
-Shall be determined on the basis of the nearest two lots with frontage on the same street as the subject frontage for minimum lot frontage.
-An additional 15 feet shall be provided on all frontages above the minimum distance obtained by the average calculation for minimum lot frontage.

-(2) Width.
-Shall be determined on the width of the nearest two lots with frontage on the same street as the subject lot for minimum lot width.

-e.
-Lots with frontage on a different street than the subject lot or that are separated from the subject lot by a street or alley may not be used in determining contextual lot characteristics.

-f.
-In no circumstance shall the provisions of this subsection allow any less stringent lot characteristics than required by the base zoning district.

-- (4) If existing lots are proposed to be subdivided, the reference parcels for the purposes of determining contextual requirements shall be those immediately adjacent to and outside the parcel or group of parcels for the subject subdivision.
+Minimum lot area shall be determined by calculating the average area of lots that exist on the nearest four lots on both sides of the subject lot. - b.
+Minimum lot frontage shall be determined by calculating the average frontage of lots that exist on the nearest four lots on both sides of the subject lot. - c.
+Minimum lot width shall be determined by calculating the average width of lots that exist on the nearest four lots on both sides of the subject lot, measured along the building setback line. - d.
+Corner lots or lots with multiple street frontages - (1) Area.
+Minimum lot area shall be determined by calculating the average area of lots that exist on the nearest four lots on both sides of the subject lot for all street frontages. - (2) Frontage.
+Minimum lot frontage shall be determined by calculating the average frontage of the nearest four lots on the side(s) with frontage on the same street as the subject frontage.
+An additional 15 feet shall be provided on all frontages above the minimum distance obtained by the average calculation for minimum lot frontage. - (3) Width.
+Minimum lot width shall be determined by calculating the average width of the nearest four lots on the side(s) with frontage on the same street as the subject width. - e.
+Lots with frontage on a different street than the subject lot or that are separated from the subject lot by a street or alley may not be used in determining contextual lot characteristics, except as required for corner lots. - f.
+In no circumstance shall the provisions of this subsection allow any less stringent lot characteristics than required by the base zoning district. - (4) If existing lots are proposed to be subdivided, the reference parcels for the purposes of determining contextual requirements shall be those immediately adjacent to and outside the parcel or group of parcels for the subject subdivision.
 Additionally, parcels with the following characteristics shall not be used in calculating contextual street setbacks or lot characteristics-the next immediate parcel meeting the requirements for use as a reference parcel, if any, shall be used for subject calculations: - a.
+Unbuildable lots;

-Unbuildable lots; - Lots subdivided within six months of the subject subdivisions-taken from the date of final approval or recordation-whichever is most recent); - c.
+- b.
+Lots subdivided within six months of the subject subdivisions-taken from the date of final approval or recordation-whichever is most recent; - c.
 Substandard lots; - (53) Building plans.
 Building plans for a detached house must be submitted for review and approval prior to issuance of a building permit.
 Plans must contain all information necessary to determine compliance with the building code and this zoning ordinance.